SADSLAVKA/ica0002/backup_sla.md

 Only meaningful subject for backup is configuration file(s).
 No additional files required.

 ### 1.2 Backup RPO
-Backup should contain latest configuration files that passed checks in testing environment.
+Backup should contain latest configuration files that worked in production environment.
 ### 1.3 Backup RTO
-Service doesn't deal with user data directly although other services that do deal with user data and logs depend on the web servers.
+This service is one of the main components of the infrastructure and other services rely on it.
 Service should be restored within 2 hours.
 ### 1.4 Versioning and retention
 Service doesn't require sophisticated configuration so one version of the backup will be enough.
-Backup should be stored as until new configuration is approved for production environment.
+Backup should be stored for 120 days (effectively until new configuration is approved for production environment if it does).
 ### 1.5 Usability
 #### 1.5.1 Syntax
 Syntax of the backup files should be verified using command line tools.